tungstenfabric/tf-openshift/Readme.md

 # This project is an add-on to RedHat Openshift Container Platform enabling the deployment with Tungsten Fabric (TF) as SDN
-## The supported Openshift version is 4.5.x
+The supported Openshift versions are 4.5 and 4.6

 # The overall Openshift deploy process is the same as described in [the official Openshift documentation](https://docs.openshift.com/container-platform/4.5/welcome/index.html)